Board of Game commissioners To meet June 26-27, 2017

-The Pennsylvania Board of Game Commissioners will hold its second quarterly meeting of 2017, from March 27 thru March 28 at the agency’s Harrisburg headquarters.
+The Pennsylvania Board of Game Commissioners will hold its third quarterly meeting of 2017, from June 26 thru June 27 at the agency’s Harrisburg headquarters.

-On Tuesay, March 28, the board will hear additional public comments and take up its prepared agenda to approve hunting and trapping seasons and bag limits for 2017-18.
+On Tuesay, June 27, the board will hear additional public comments and take up its prepared agenda.
 Doors opened at 7:45 a.m.
 Registration for those interested in offering public testimony – limited to five minutes – also will begin at that time.

 The Game Commission’s headquarters is located at 2001 Elmerton Avenue, just off the Progress Avenue exit of Interstate 81 in Harrisburg, Dauphin County.
 The meeting was live-streamed beginning Monday morning, immediately following the conclusion of public comments.
 A recording can be viewed for 30 days by creating a free account on Livestream.